 All of these missed chances turned into a life of regret.
 Here I am 24 and using a walker.
 Still trying to heal and wondering what’s next all over again.
 Then I had an idea pop into my head.
 An idea that I had thought about over and over and always thought I wasn’t good enough to achieve but I took a risk.
 I decided to take a chance and I created this blog.

 I could share my culinary creations and help people find their happiness even with all of the obstacles that get in our way.
-So I layed their helpless and designed a website from scratch and started writing.
+So I laid there helpless and designed a website from scratch and started writing.
 This website has turned it into more than I could ever imagine.
 A safe space for my thoughts and hopes.
 A place to connect with all of you.

 It has turned into a risk that has brought me more joy than I could ever imagine.
 Life has a funny way of showing us that everything will be ok and that is what this website is about.
 Finding joy in the little things.